 It takes up to 8 weeks to make our shoes and involves well over 200 individual operations.

 Grenson Shoe School

-If you would like to learn exactly how we make our shoes, we will be opening our Shoe School in the summer of 2016 which will involve a single day tour and lecture on Grenson and our shoes.
-Please email firstname.lastname@example.org to register your interest.
+If you would like to learn exactly how we make our shoes, we will be shortly opening our Shoe School which will involve a single day tour and lecture on Grenson and our shoes.
+Please email email@example.com to register your interest.